 But when food has never been about your desires — when it's always been about what's available, what's affordable, what stretches, what keeps — then choosing to eat a certain way for the first time in your life isn't restriction.
 It's the opposite.
 It's the first time the equation has included you as a variable.

 I didn't go vegan because I wanted less.
 I went vegan because for the first time in my life, I wanted food to mean something beyond survival.
-I wanted it to reflect care — for my body after two knee replacements, for the animals I'd spent a lifetime not thinking about because I couldn't afford to think about anything beyond the grocery budget, for the planet my great-granddaughter will inherit.
+I wanted it to reflect care — for my body after years of punishing hospitality-industry hours, for the animals I'd spent a lifetime not thinking about because I couldn't afford to think about anything beyond the grocery budget, for the planet that the next generation will inherit.

 The Sunday Bread and What It Means Now

-I host weekly vegan dinners here in Singapore — a tradition I started after my second husband passed and I needed something to pull me out of the grief that had me barely leaving the house for six months.
+I host weekly vegan dinners here in Austin — a tradition I started after I settled into my bungalow and realized I needed something to anchor me, the way the Thai concept of sabai — that deep sense of ease and contentment — had anchored me during my years in Bangkok.
 Friends come.
 Some are vegan, most aren't.
 Nobody cares.
-What they care about is the food, the conversation, the fact that someone set a table and made something with her hands.
+What they care about is the food, the conversation, the fact that someone set a table and made something with his hands.

 My mother would have understood that.
 She set a table every single night, even when what was on it was stretched so thin you could practically see the budget through the casserole.
 There was a rhythm to those meals — the early dinner hour, the rituals that had nothing to do with hunger and everything to do with holding a family together through the act of sitting down at the same time every day.